Medicare Compensation Recovery 011-15000000

 Date of injury and historic cases

-While a specific date of injury or illness should be provided to the agency, for certain cases this may not be possible due to the length of time involved (for example, historic abuse or psychological claims).
+While a specific date of injury or illness should be provided to the agency, for certain claims this may not be possible due to the length of time involved (for example, historical abuse or psychological claims).
 The date of injury or illness provided will often be only a year or a month and year, an approximate date or a date range.

-If a form or notice is received by the agency to register a case for a historic claim without a specific date of injury or illness, go to the Resources page for how to register the date.
+If a form or notice is received by the agency to register a claim for a historic claim without a specific date of injury or illness, go to the Resources page for how to record the date.

 Letters